bigprof-software/appgini-docs/pages/advanced-topics/hooks/using-lookup-fields-in-calculations.md

  | 18   | Lindt EXCELLENCE Mint         | 3.25         |
  | 19   | Lindt CREATION Pistachio      | 3.25         |

-That was yummy☺ Each entry in the above table has a primary key `ID` value, which doesn't tell much about the item itself but is used as a reference to it.
+That was yummy!
+Each entry in the above table has a primary key `ID` value, which doesn't tell much about the item itself but is used as a reference to it.
 So, if we talk about product #18, we know we are referring to *Lindt EXCELLENCE Mint* priced at $3.25.
 Primary key